hrishikesh-salunkhe/Kickstarter-Success-Prediction-and-Classification-using-Multi-Layer-Perceptron/README.md

 HOW TO RUN:
 1. Download the "Kickstarter_Executable_Code" folder
 2. Install all the python libraries mentioned in the "requirements.txt" file
-3. Run "python -m flask run" in the command line inside folder
+3. Run "python -m flask run" in the command line